Arch Whitehouse: First World War

-He was a 1st Class Air mechanic and Observer with the No. 22 Squadron RAF.
+Whitehouse was an air mechanic 1st class and observer with the No. 22 Squadron RAF.
 On 13 April 1917 Whitehouse and his pilot Bush were brought down by anti-aircraft fire; Whitehouse believed afterward that the Red Baron mistakenly listed Whitehouse/Bush among the Barons's "credits"-although this was not so.
-For taking part in shooting down German aircraft and airplane raiding missions, he was awarded the Military Medal with the RFC in November 1917.
-During the last part of World War I he was undergoing training in England as a pilot in Sopwith Camels.
-As of 28 September 1919 he was a 2nd lieutenant transferred to the Unemployed List.
-A notation on his Medal card noted he was awarded the British War Medal and British Victory Medal.
+For taking part in shooting down German aircraft and airplane raiding missions, he was awarded the Military Medal in November 1917.
+Towards the end of the war he was undergoing training in England as a pilot in Sopwith Camels.
+On 28 September 1919, as a second lieutenant, he was transferred to the Unemployed List.
+A notation on his Medal card noted he was awarded the British War Medal and Victory Medal.

 Contrary to reports that he brought down 16 enemy aircraft and 6 balloons, Whitehouse was never an ace, although he took part in the shooting down of four enemy aircraft: